Slavey language: Morphology

 Slavey, like many Athabascan languages, has a very specific morpheme order in the verb in which the stem must come last.
 The morpheme order is shown in the following chart.

 A Slavey verb must minimally have positions 13 and 14 to be proper.
 Here are some examples:

 Person, number and gender

 Gender

 Slavey marks gender by means of prefixation on the verb theme.
 There are three different genders, one of which is unmarked; the other two are marked by prefixes [go-] and [de-].
 However, only certain verb themes allow gender prefixes.

 [go-] is used for nouns which mark location in either time or space.
-Some examples of these areal nouns are house (ko̜̒e̒), land (de̒h), river (deh), and winder (xay).
+Some examples of these areal nouns are house (kǫ́é), land (déh), river (deh), and winter (xay).
 The gender pronoun can be a direct object, an oblique object or a possessor.

 [de-] marks wood, leaves and branches.
 This gender is optional: some speakers use it and others do not.

 Number

 Slavey marks number in the subject prefixes in position 12.
-The dual is marked by the prefix łe̒h- (Sl)/łe- (Bl)/le- (Hr).
+The dual is marked by the prefix łéh- (Sl)/łe- (Bl)/le- (Hr).